adelakuntobi/unilagid.com/README.md

 - Password: [Admin Password]
 - Click the "Create" button to create the admin account.

-Log in to the UNILAG ID platform using the admin credentials.
+Log in to the UNILAG ID platform https://unilagid.com/admin/login using the admin credentials.

+On Successful login, you can create a student with the url, https://unilagid.com/admin/student/create.